-WINDING UP OF SCHEME
+WINDING UP OF COLLECTIVE INVESTMENT SCHEME

-A scheme should be wound up on the expiry of duration specified in the scheme or on the accomplishment of the objective of the scheme as specified in the offer document.
-A scheme may be wound up :
+A scheme should be wound up on the expiry of duration specified in the collective investment scheme or on the accomplishment of the objective of the collective investment scheme as specified in the offer document.
+A collective investment scheme may be wound up :

-- (a) on the happening of any event which, in the opinion of the trustee, requires the scheme to be wound up and the prior approval of the SEBI is obtained; or - (b) if unit holders of a scheme holding at least three-fourth of the nominal value of the unit capital of the scheme, pass a resolution that the scheme be wound up and the approval of SEBI is obtained thereto; or - (c) if in the opinion of SEBI, the continuance of the scheme is prejudicial to the interests of the unit-holders; or - (d) if in the opinion of the CIMC, the purpose of the scheme cannot be accomplished and it obtains the approval of the trustees and that of the unit holders of the scheme holding at least three-fourth of the nominal value of the unit capital of the scheme with a resolution that the scheme be wound up and the approval of SEBI is obtained thereto.
+- (a) on the happening of any event which, in the opinion of the trustee, requires the collective investment scheme to be wound up and the prior approval of the SEBI is obtained; or - (b) if unit holders of a collective investment scheme holding at least three-fourth of the nominal value of the unit capital of the collective investment scheme, pass a resolution that the scheme be wound up and the approval of SEBI is obtained thereto; or - (c) if in the opinion of SEBI, the continuance of the collective investment scheme is prejudicial to the interests of the unit-holders; or - (d) if in the opinion of the CIMC, the purpose of the collective investment scheme cannot be accomplished and it obtains the approval of the trustees and that of the unit holders of the collective investment scheme holding at least three-fourth of the nominal value of the unit capital of the collective investment scheme with a resolution that the collective investment scheme be wound up and the approval of SEBI is obtained thereto.

-Where a Scheme is to be wound up, the trustee shall give notice disclosing the circumstances leading the winding up of the Scheme in a daily newspaper having nationwide circulation and in the newspaper published in the language of the region where the CIMC is registered.
+Where a collective investment scheme is to be wound up, the trustee shall give notice disclosing the circumstances leading the winding up of the collective investment scheme in a daily newspaper having nationwide circulation and in the newspaper published in the language of the region where the CIMC is registered.

-The trustee should dispose of the assets of the scheme concerned in the best interest of the unit holders of that scheme.
-The proceeds of sale realised, should be first utilised towards the discharge of such liabilities as are due and payable under the scheme and after making appropriate provision for meeting the expenses connected with such winding up, the balance shall be paid to the unit holders in proportion to their unit holding.
+The trustee should dispose of the assets of the collective investment scheme concerned in the best interest of the unit holders of that collective investment scheme.
+The proceeds of sale realised, should be first utilised towards the discharge of such liabilities as are due and payable under the collective investment scheme and after making appropriate provision for meeting the expenses connected with such winding up, the balance shall be paid to the unit holders in proportion to their unit holding.